MicrosoftDocs/sql-docs/docs/2014/database-engine/configure-the-remote-login-timeout-server-configuration-option.md

 ms.assetid: 077adebe-0e3f-42a5-a75e-5e6d04847e2b
 caps.latest.revision: 26
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Configure the remote login timeout Server Configuration Option
-  This topic describes how to configure the **remote login timeout** server configuration option in [!INCLUDE[ssCurrent](../../includes/sscurrent-md.md)] by using [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)] or [!INCLUDE[tsql](../../includes/tsql-md.md)].
+  This topic describes how to configure the **remote login timeout** server configuration option in [!INCLUDE[ssCurrent](../includes/sscurrent-md.md)] by using [!INCLUDE[ssManStudioFull](../includes/ssmanstudiofull-md.md)] or [!INCLUDE[tsql](../includes/tsql-md.md)].
 The **remote login timeout** option specifies the number of seconds to wait before returning from a failed attempt to log in to a remote server.
 For example, if you are trying to log in to a remote server and that server is down, **remote login timeout** helps make sure that you do not have to wait indefinitely before your computer stops trying to log in.
 The default value for this option is 10 seconds.
 A value of 0 allows for an infinite wait.

 > [!NOTE]
->  The default value for this option is 20 seconds in [!INCLUDE[ssKatmai](../../includes/sskatmai-md.md)].
+>  The default value for this option is 20 seconds in [!INCLUDE[ssKatmai](../includes/sskatmai-md.md)].

  **In This Topic**